alishazal/SplitIt/readme.md

 ## Wireframes

-/ - Page for login/register
+/login and /register - Pages for login and sign up

 ![login](documentation/login.jpeg)